 You can then improvise and expand the software product according to the readers’ interests.
 Or you can add a feature, for example, to recommend a book.

-The Lean Canvas is the top example of lean startup tool for project managers to brainstorm ideas, create hypotheses, and visualize possible solutions within available resources.
+The Lean Canvas is the top example of a lean startup tool for project managers to brainstorm ideas, create hypotheses, and visualize possible solutions within available resources.